Police pursuit fatal crash: Police arrest 17-year old driver

 One of the passengers posted a video on social media from his hospital bed in the aftermath of the crash, saying another passengers from the crash is in a coma, Stuff reported.

-"So lucky to be alive," he tells viewers.
+"So lucky to be alive," he said in the video.

 "Car crash ... we all nearly died."